cozy/cozy-stack/docs/registry.md

 ### POST /apps/:app

-This route adds an application to the registry.
+This route adds or modify an application to the registry.
 The content of the request should be a json object of an application.

 #### Status codes